-The financial instruments are included in current assets or current liabilities, except if the financial instruments are expected to be realized and settled longer than 12 months after the reporting period, which are then classified as non-current.
+Financial instruments are included in current assets or current liabilities, except if the financial instruments are expected to be realized or settled longer than twelve (12) months after the reporting period, which are then classified as non-current.

-12.3.
-Financial assets
+10.3 Financial assets

-12.3.1.1.
-Classification and subsequent measurement
+10.3.1.1 Classification and subsequent measurement

-The Fund applies PFRS 9 and classifies its financial assets in the following measurement categories: at FVTPL, at FVOCI and at amortized cost.
+The Fund applies PFRS 9 and classifies its financial assets in the following measurement categories: at FVTPL, at FVOCI, and at amortized cost.

-The classification requirements for debt and equity instruments are described below:
+The classification requirements for debt instruments are described below: